dm3-org/Ccip-Resolver/README.md

-# A Generic CCIP resolver
+# A Generic ERC3668 Resolver

 Storing data on Ethereum Mainnet is expensive hence it is appealing to use other storage solutions that offer more compelling rates.
 To facilitate this https://eips.ethereum.org/EIPS/eip-3668 introduces CCIP a standard that can be used to securely retrieve external data.